Natura 2000 Award

 The Natura 2000 network covers an enormous variety of different sites across the continent.
 It preserves and enhances Europe’s biodiversity, safeguarding it for future generations, and it provides a range of important benefits, helping nature to help us.

-But despite its size and its many successes, many people have never even heard of it.
+But despite its size and its many benefits, many people have never even heard of it.
 According to a recent survey, only 27% of respondents have heard of Natura 2000, and only 11% really know what it is.